 Create a list of people to contact.
 Make a list of friends, colleagues, and other associates who you think might be able to help you.
 If you are job searching while still employed, make sure not to add anyone from your company to your list of contacts (unless you are open with your boss about your job search).
 If there are a few people who you think would be particularly helpful—maybe they are in your field, or know an employer you might like to work for—consider sending them individualized messages.
 For everyone else, you can send a general letter.

 Consider sending an email.
 You can send individual letters to everyone, but if time is of the essence, an email is fine.
 Be sure to include a clear subject line in your email, such as "Seeking Help With Job Search in Education."

 Be specific in your request.
 Your contacts will be more helpful to you if you clearly state what kind of help you would like.
 Do you want to hear about job openings?
 Maybe you would like to job shadow someone?
+Would you appreciate an introduction to someone who works at a company you'd love to work for?
 Let them know what you want.